Thoraxell/crash_testing_tiptap_pages/README.md

 # TLDraw Browser Tab Crash Issue

-A minimal reproduction of a browser tab crash issue in TLDraw when running locally.
+A minimal reproduction of a browser tab crash issue for running Tiptap Pages in TLDraw.

 ## Local Development